JL-14/winter-survival/README.md

 ### Expert feedback on items chosen

-- After they have been presented with the score, the user is invited to see the expert's feedback (a paragraph of text) for each of the items they chose, which includes and benefits and potential dangers associated with each item.
+- After they have been presented with the score, the user is invited to see the feedback of the expert (a paragraph of text) for each of the items they chose, which includes and benefits and potential dangers associated with each item.
 - The user will only be able to see feedback for the items they chose, so that if they wish to play again they can do so without having the outcome spoiled.
-- The feedback is in green font to indicate that it represents the expert's views.
+- The feedback is in green font to indicate that it represents the views of the expert.

 ![Expert feedback](/documentation/images/expert_feedback_screenshot.png)

 ### Final step

-- After the expert's feedback on the chosen items, the user can choose to try again, see the full list of expert ratings, or to quit the game.
+- After the feedback on the chosen items, or if they chose not to see the feedback, the user can choose to try again, see the full list of expert ratings, or to quit the game.
     * Try again: Restarts the game from the beginning.
-    * Expert's rankings: Displays a table (in green) showing how the expert ranked the twelve items, from the most important to the least important.
+    * Expert rankings: Displays a table (in green) showing how the expert ranked the twelve items, from the most important to the least important.
     * Quit: Takes the user to the option to clean the terminal at the end of the exercise.

 ![final_step](/documentation/images/final_step_screenshot.png)